-The ICTP holds Friday prayers physically which will also be streamed via Zoom starting at 1:30PM.
+The ICTP holds Friday prayers physically which will also be streamed via Google Meet starting at 1:30PM (1:15pm in Winter).
 To view the khutbah enter the following URL: https://hangouts.google.com/group/78BU8yRo1FFCRhJj8 to view the group chat and then click on the button above.
 This same link will be used for Friday halaqah and other public events.

 Members can also log into the following online sermons from Minneapolis mosques to listen to their khutbah and to pray Zuhr afterwards at home: